• Skip to primary navigation

 Yet another reason to love homemade muffins is that you can whip up a batch and stick them in the freezer for a few months.

-Remove as many muffins as you like and allow to come to room temperature or remove plastic and stick them in the microwave for a few seconds.
+1. Remove as many muffins as you like and allow them to thaw in the refrigerator, or at room temperature.

-If you like these Gluten Free Rhubarb Muffins be sure to check out these Apple Streusel Muffins!
+If you like these Gluten Free Rhubarb Muffins be sure to check out these Apple Streusel Muffins and Roasted Banana Walnut Muffins!

 Love homemade treats?
 Check out these recipes!